-- One of the requirements to complete the program - International joint research or international internship - Could be done in Japan - GSDM students who have passed QE are eligible.
-Those who start the program at D1 don't need to take QE before starting the international project. - 1.5 to 6 months with the financial support of up to 750,000yen.
-The necessary fund for the International Project has to be procured by the students from the 2020 academic year. - Submit the application materials at least two months prior to the start of the project.
+- One of the requirements to complete the program - International joint research or international internship - Could be done in Japan - GSDM students who have passed QE are eligible. - 1.5 to 6 months. - The current financial assistance will be terminated at the end of March 2020.
+The necessary funds for the International Project must be procured by the students starting from the 2020 academic year. - Submit the application materials at least two months prior to the start of the project. - Your progress in course completion and participation to various GSDM activities are also evaluated at the International Project interview.